-You will build heavily on the work done in A level Maths, developing an expertise in pure and applied Maths, learning how to apply different mathematical concepts and seeing how they relate to each other.
+Building on the work carried out in A level Maths, you will develop an expertise in pure and applied maths, learning how to apply different mathematical concepts and seeing how they relate to each other.

-A mixture of learning strategies will be used in your study of Further Mathematics including problem solving activities, group work, independent work, use of ICT and flipped learning to allow you to maximise your potential.
+A mixture of learning strategies will be used in your studies, including problem-solving activities, group work, independent work, use of ICT and support using various web sites to allow you to maximise your potential.

-- To be empowered.
-Studying Further Mathematics is challenging but students overwhelmingly find it to be an enjoyable, rewarding, stimulating and empowering experience.
+- To be empowered – studying this subject is challenging but students overwhelmingly find it to be an enjoyable, rewarding, stimulating and empowering experience.

 - To get high grades.
-Students who take Further Mathematics find that the additional time spent studying mathematics improves their skills leading to excellent grades in A level Mathematics.
+Students who take Further Mathematics find that the additional time spent studying maths improves their skills leading to excellent grades in A level Maths.